 Cooking Time

-After cooking, allow for a natural pressure release for 10 minutes for best results.
+Then let the pressure release naturally for about 10 minutes for best results.

 Detailed Recipe Section